Pierre S. du Pont: Legacy

 Du Pont was elected to the American Philosophical Society in 1917.
 In 1919 du Pont became a member of the Delaware board of education, becoming president in the 1920s.
 At the time, state law prohibited money raised from white taxpayers from being used to support the state's schools for black children.
 Appalled by the condition of the black schools, du Pont donated four million dollars to construct eighty-six new school buildings.
 By 1927, it was reported that he had provided school buildings for 43% of Delaware's schoolchildren.
 In 1925 he became Delaware's tax commissioner, and used his position to modernize the tax office and ensure tax collection.

 In 1927, du Pont became the president of the Association Against the Prohibition Amendment.
 He and his family were among the major donors to the group.

-Du Pont is famous for opening his personal estate, Longwood Gardens, with its beautiful gardens, fountains, and conservatory, to the public.
-Its construction was inspired by his international travels, visiting the great gardens of the world.
+Du Pont is known for opening his personal estate, Longwood Gardens, with its gardens, fountains, and conservatory, to the public.
+Its construction was inspired by his international travels, visiting the gardens of the world.

 The former P. S. Dupont High School in Wilmington, now a middle school, is named in his honor.
 A building at the University of Delaware, Du Pont Hall, is also named for him.
 It houses the offices and laboratories for the College of Engineering.
 Du Pont also donated $900,000 towards the construction and establishment of Kennett High School in 1924, equal to over $12.8M today.

 In 1942, a Liberty Ship was named for him.
 It was launched on 27 August 1942 and survived World War II.
 The ship suffered a cracked hull in 1948, but was repaired and remained in the National Defense Reserve Fleet until being scrapped in 1971.